 UPDATE message according to the name we can think it is used for giving an update to its neighbors.
-Right, it is giving the information like routes that advertise in the BGP network and then router adds that network into the routing table.
-In BPG UPDATE message some info travel like NLRI (NETWORK LAYER REACHABILITY INFORMATION), Path Attributes info TAGG, TYPE code 2.
+Right, it is giving information like routes that advertise in the BGP network and then the router adds that network into the routing table.

 4. NOTIFICATION MESSAGE

 In this message notification travel when something will happen in the BGP network.
-It will show on break down of neighborship and by this message, all sessions will be closed with that neighbor.
+It will show the breakdown of the neighborship and by this message, all sessions will be closed with that neighbor.

 BGP Path Attributes

-In BGP path attributes are using for path manipulation it depends on attributes features.
-In IGP we have metric for path selection but in BGP we have path attributes.
+In BGP path attributes are used for path manipulation it depends on attribute features.
+In IGP we have metrics for path selection but in BGP we have path attributes.

-BGP divide the path attributes into two category
+BGP divides the path attributes into two category